cozy/cozy-stack/docs/sharing.md

 #### What are the information required for a recipient?

-Two things: an e-mail and the url of the Cozy.
-We have a discovery feature so the url is not a necessity but it will be convenient if you don't want the recipients to enter their url everytime you share something with them.
+Two things: an e-mail and the URL of the Cozy.
+We have a discovery feature so the URL is not a necessity but it will be convenient if you don't want the recipients to enter their URL everytime you share something with them.

 #### Which documents are created and when?

 When the user asks to share a resource, a sharing document is created.
 That happens before the emails are sent to the recipients.
-That also means that if all recipients refuse the sharing, the sharing document will still be there.\
+That also means that if all recipients refuse the sharing, the sharing document will still be there.

 The permissions associated are described in that document but **no actual permission documents are created, at any point in the protocol** — permissions are still enforced, there is just no need to create permission documents.